P.L. Light Systems Expert Articles: The Ultimate Guide to Indoor Strawberry Cultivation

 What kind of lighting should I use?

-Both HPS and LED luminaires could be great options for strawberry production, depending on your application and crop needs.
-We have seen great success with using HPS luminaires for strawberry production.
-Their tried and true spectrum is perfect for flower initiation, and the radiant heat can be useful during winter months at northern latitudes for keeping heating costs down.
-HPS luminaires could be especially useful if you plan to switch out your crops for half the year and grow crops such as tomatoes or cucumbers, that are proven to also grow well under HPS.
-LED luminaires, because of their low heat load and more targeted spectrums, may also be good for growing strawberries, but trials should be done before any large instalment, as responses will vary by strawberry cultivar.
+Both HPS and LED luminaires could be great options for strawberry production depending on your application and crop needs.
+We have seen great success with using HPS horticultural lights for strawberry production.
+Their tried and true spectrum is perfect for flower initiation, and the radiant heat can help keep heating costs down during winter at northern latitudes.
+An HPS could be especially useful when planning to switch out your crops for half the year and grow crops such as tomatoes or cucumbers that are proven to also grow well under HPS.
+LEDs, because of their low heat load and more targeted spectrums, may also be good for growing strawberries.
+However, trials should be done before any large installment, as responses will vary by strawberry cultivar.
 For more information on developing a light plan for strawberry production, check out our Request a Light Plan page.